-Domestic abuse may be violent or nonviolent, but its purpose always betrays the abuser's need to regain control and maintain a sense of safety; a victim's well-being is never considered.
+Domestic abuse may be violent or nonviolent, but its purpose is always the abuser's need to regain control and maintain a sense of safety; a victim's well-being is never considered.
 Many types of overt domestic abuse exist: Physical, emotional, verbal, sexual, and financial abuse are common forms.
 There's even something called ambient abuse, which happens covertly, doesn't leave obvious bruises or scars, and doesn't consist of overt insults or verbal assaults.
-It can also be hard to identify (it requires long-term observation in some situations)—and it creates an atmosphere of intimidation, uncertainty, and confusion.
+It can also be hard to identify (it requires long-term observation in some situations), and it creates an atmosphere of intimidation, uncertainty, and confusion.

 What is Domestic Abuse?

 Domestic abuse occurs when someone in either an intimate or familial relationship tries to gain control over another through a range of abusive behaviors, including violence.

 What Is Ambient Abuse?